SOUP IS THE EASIEST FOOD TO MAKE

 An easy and satisfying soup that can be made in minutes from Marcella Hazan’s “The Classic Italian Cookbook”

-1 cup mushroom broth (or other broth if you’re not vegan)
+- 1 cup mushroom broth (or chicken broth if you’re not vegan)